salimbenghorbel/crazy-practical/docs/README.md

 ## Reading and saving sensor measurements
 The file `basiclog.py` shows how to log your Crazyflie data.
 Add the variables to log in the `_connected` function [here](https://github.com/dronecourse-epfl/crazyflie-lib-python/blob/c7aa5b66a2a0c43e2988e27b858e5e20f0ebbd76/cp_examples/logger.py#L77).

 A visualization of the multi-ranger measurements is available in [multiranger_pointcloud.py](https://github.com/dronecourse-epfl/crazy-practical/blob/master/crazyflie-lib-python/cp_examples/multiranger_pointcloud.py).
-In this file, you can see how to adjust the distance threashold of your sensors, i.e. the distance within which you want to consider measurements.
+In this file, you can see how to adjust the distance threshold of your sensors, i.e. the distance within which you want to consider measurements.

 ## Flight analysis
 The script `logandfly.py` allows to perform a simple manevuer and log position estimates and sensor readings.